-The Diaphragm technique was originally developed for the fabrication of the superconducting Corrector Magnets of CERN’s Large Hadron Collider (LHC) and has proven its excellent qualities in those about 6000 superconducting magnets.
+This Diaphragm technique, originally developed at CERN for the fabrication of the superconducting Corrector Magnets of her Large Hadron Collider (LHC), has proven its excellent qualities in those about 6000 superconducting magnets.

 No news articles have been found.